magefree/mage/Mage.Server/release/readme.txt

 The server hosts games and enforces the rules.
 The client creates or joins games, displays the current state of a game in progress and sends user events to the server.

-You will need to have the Java Runtime Environment Version 6 Update 33 or greater.
+You will need to have the Java Runtime Environment Version 7.x .
 You can download this from:  http://java.com/

 -----------------------------------------------------------------------------------